-- Expand awareness of cardiovascular disease, its prevention and treatment with an emphasis on heart valve disorders;
+- Expand awareness of cardiovascular disease, its prevention and treatment with an emphasis on heart valve and

-- Health-Focused Programs – The Fund supports programs that advance health care and address cardiovascular disease, with preference given to those that focus on heart valve disorders.
-This can include education and awareness campaigns, research, and/or direct care for underserved patients.
+- Other Health-Focused Programs – Programs that advance health care and address underserved patients.
+This can include education and awareness campaigns, research, and/or direct care for underserved patients

-- Community Programs – The Fund supports programs that strengthen the communities where Edwards employees live and work, and provide opportunities for employee volunteerism.
+- Community Programs – Programs that strengthen the communities where our employees live and work, and provide opportunities for employee volunteerism

 U.S.-based organizations must be a tax-qualified charitable organization by demonstrating 501(c)(3) tax status, and qualifying as a not-for-profit public charity as defined by Section 509(a)(1), (2), or (3) of the Internal Revenue Code.
 Organizations based outside the U.S. must be a public charity substantially similar in governance, operation and mission to qualified U.S.-based organizations.

 Additionally, all grant applicants must: (1) meet the grant type criteria; (2) complete the appropriate application; and (3) provide appropriate supplemental information (e.g., qualifying tax status, supporting financial statements and program budget).